Persian Rice with Potato Tahdig is an Iranian dish with perfectly steamed saffron rice and crispy fried potatoes. This is my ultimate comfort food!

 If your heat is too high, the potatoes will burn before the rice cooks through.
 If it's not high enough, the potatoes won't get crispy.
 It might take you a few tries to figure out what temperature setting works best on your stove.

 Also, I recommend using a non-stick pan for this dish.
 You will need to invert the cooked rice onto a plate, and if you use a non-stick pan it should release from the pan easily.
 Otherwise, the potatoes can sometimes stick if you haven't used enough oil and butter.

 Adding the Saffron

 This recipe uses a spice called saffron.
 If you're not familiar with saffron, you can learn more about it here.

 You will need to crush or grind the saffron before adding it to boiling water.
 If you don't have a mortar and pestle, you can just crush the threads between your fingers.
 The powder won't be as fine, but it works!

-If you are not using the barberries, you can pour the remaining 2 tbsp of saffron water over the rice as you layer it on top of the potatoes.
-I only used 1 tbsp in the rice, as the other went into the barberry mixture.
+If you are not using the barberries, you can pour the remaining 2 tablespoon of saffron water over the rice as you layer it on top of the potatoes.
+I only used 1 tablespoon in the rice, as the other went into the barberry mixture.